nate-brown-1/campsite-finder/README.md

 # About

-Campsite Finder is an app that finds public campsite using API data from Recreation.gov.
-It allows searching for a specific location, or using your current location from your mobile device's geolocation API.
+Campsite Finder is an app that finds the nearest public campsite using remote API data from Active.com, and your current location obtained from the mobile device's built-in geolocation API.

 Written in React Native using Expo for iOS and Android.